Active Roster

 Classroom presentations complement the field walks.
 Here, specimens serve as a starting point for in-depth discussions of botany, health, nutrition, social sciences, the environmental movement, and any related subjects the class is studying.
 For example, if the class is studying rainforests, we compare them to the forests in the Northeast.
 If the class is studying recycling, we look at specimens of fungi and discuss the cycles of nature.
 I use questions to encourage the students to become involved, and to think for themselves.

 For assembly programs, we work with fresh specimens large enough for everyone to see, and present information that parallels what we cover in the field and classroom.
+We can also connect to the auditorium's AV system to show photos of my artwork and photos, and see how the specimen under question will change throughout the seasons.
 We also bring up my well-publicized history as an urban naturalist, to project a positive role model.

 Child Demonstrating Ripe and Unripe Mulberries